kannankvs/md2/Command-Reference.md

 # Platform

 The command "config platform" is obsoleted.
 TBD.
+Lets check with Joe to get more info.
+Command is still there.

 # PortChannel Configuration And Show